 Introduction to Unix File Permission

 A security system designed in UNIX.
 Considering the multi-user operating system nature of UNIX allows multiple users to access the system simultaneously.
-Rendering the system vulnerable to external threats that may cause damage to the system and lead to misleading of information, corrupting the data is termed as UNIX File Permissions.
+Rendering the system vulnerable to external threats that may cause damage to the system and lead to misleading information, corrupting the data is termed as UNIX File Permissions.
 A concept that is very important and tremendously crucial to grant access to various users appropriately so that there’s no misuse on the part of the user, thus providing security to users of the system whose access to the system is regulated.

 Unix File Permissions